Distant22/Distant22/README.md

+## 🦜 Dt22.
-### Dt22.
-Economics / Digital Content and Technology
+### Economics / Digital Content and Technology
-Dreaming of becoming and fullstack developer / Researcher at HCI
+Dreaming of becoming and fullstack developer / Researcher at HCI.

 ## 🧠 That I know and use
 ### 📚 Langues / Frameworks